Lurtus/Ball_game_pygame/README.md

 #6.
 Optional, add obstacles into game
 #7.
-Optional make it possible to win through some goal?
+Optional make it possible to win through some goal?(Pool game?)
 #8.
 Optional, add new windows after winning/losing?
+#9.
+Add Buttons to control mass/speed etc. Link pygame together with PyQt?